 Methods

-This study was conducted in the Rheumatology Outpatient Clinic of Dr. Hasan Sadikin General Hospital Bandung, West Java, Indonesia from October to November 2013..
-This study was approved by Health Research Ethics Commitee and Faculty of Medicine, Universitas Padjadjaran.
-Sampling method used is non-probability sampling (convenient sampling) and minimal sample needed for this study was determined through the categorical descriptive formula.
-Data was taken from 46 patients who diagnosed as having knee osteoarthritis (OA) by doctors of Rheumatology Outpatient Clinic of Dr. Hasan Sadikin General Hospital Bandung, Indonesia and was validated by consultant of rheumatology.
-Patients used as subject was fulfilled inclusion and exclusion criteria.
-Inclusion criteria were patients aged 40–70 years old as well as willing to answer the question in the questionnaire.
+This study was conducted in the Rheumatology Outpatient Clinic of Dr. Hasan Sadikin General Hospital Bandung, West Java, Indonesia from October to November 2013.
+This study was approved by the Health Research Ethics Commitee of the Faculty of Medicine, Universitas Padjadjaran.
+The sampling method used was non-probability sampling (convenience sampling) and the minimal sample needed for this study was determined through the categorical descriptive formula.
+Data was taken from 46 patients who were diagnosed as having knee osteoarthritis (OA) by doctors of the Rheumatology Outpatient Clinic of Dr. Hasan Sadikin General Hospital Bandung, and was validated by the consultant of rheumatology.
+The subjects were patients who fulfilled the inclusion and exclusion criteria.
+The inclusion criteria were patients aged 40–70 years as well as willing to answer the questions in the questionnaire.
 The exclusion criteria were patients with dementia, patients who had knee traumatic history and had undergone menisectomy (knee joint surgery).
-Furthermore, respondents will first be asked for to sign the inform consent form, and then respondents will be interviewed about the questionnaire consists of risk factors related to osteoarthritis, The Western Ontario and McMaster Universities Arthritis Index (WOMAC) form to classified respondents OA severity and food frequency questionnaire (FFQ) form about respondents dietary vitamin C intake for the last 3 months which were obtained through frequency and amount of fruit and vegetables that respondents ate every day or week or month.
+Furthermore, respondents were asked to sign the inform consent form, and then interviewed using a questionnaire for identification of risk factors related to osteoarthritis.
+The Western Ontario and McMaster Universities Arthritis Index (WOMAC) form was used to classify respondents OA severity and the Food Frequency Questionnaire (FFQ) form to find out about the respondents dietary vitamin C intake for the last 3 months which were obtained through frequency and amount of fruit and vegetables that respondents ate every day or week or month.

-The respondents were asked for risk factors such as lifestyle information about smoking routine as well as history of smoking and passive smokers history at home, metabolic information about body weight history and body height, biomechanical factor information about occupational history and history of daily activity that includes repeated use of knee joints, and genetic information about family history of knee OA.
+Respondents were asked to indicate risk factors such as lifestyle information about smoking routine as well as history of smoking and passive smokers history at home, metabolic information about body weight history and body height, biomechanical factor information about occupational history and history of daily activities that included repeated use of knee joints, and genetic information about family history of knee OA.

 The WOMAC form consists of 24 questions divided into 3 parts.
-Part 1 is about the pain that patient feels for the last 48 hours when doing 5 activities, for example : walking on a flat surface, going up and down stairs, disturbing pain at night while sleeping, sitting or lying and standing upright.
-Part 2 is about stiffness or a sensation of decreased ease in moving joint that patient have in their knee during the last 48 hours while doing these 2 activities : after awakening in the morning and after sitting, lying, or resting in the day.
-Part 3 is consist of 17 questions about difficulty the patient had in doing daily physical activities due to their hip/knee during the last 48 hours this mean their ability to move around and look after themself.
+Part 1 is about the pain that the patient feels for the last 48 hours when doing 5 activities, for example : walking on a flat surface, going up and down stairs, disturbing pain at night while sleeping, sitting or lying and standing upright.
+Part 2 is about stiffness or a sensation of decreased ease in moving joint that the patient has in their knee during the last 48 hours while doing these 2 activities : after awakening in the morning and after sitting, lying, or resting in the day.
+Part 3 consists of 17 questions about difficulties the patient has experienced in doing daily physical activities due to the patient’s hip/knee during the last 48 hours, this mean the ability to move around and look after oneself.
 Each of the questions is scaled from 0–10 by visual analog scale.
-Afterwards, each of the respondent severity indices were calculated and classified into 3 classes of OA severity from mild, moderate to severe.
+Afterwards, each of the respondents’ severity indices are calculated and classified into 3 classes of OA severity from mild, moderate to severe.

 The FFQ is a tool used to assess individual dietary intake history using a list of foods on which respondents report their usual consumption frequency over a given period.
-Quantitative food frequency used in this study included more precise food portion size estimates in household measurement.
-The FFQ used in this study consisted of a list of fruit and vegetable containing vitamin C, their frequency every day, week and month as well as their each portion size.
+The quantitative food frequency used in this study included more precise food portion size estimates in household measures.
+The FFQ used in this study consisted of a list of fruit and vegetable containing vitamin C, their frequency every day, week and month as well as each portion size.
 Seasonal fruit and vegetable were excluded in this questionnaire to minimize bias.